Los Angeles Breach of Employment Contract Attorneys

 Consideration refers to promising to do something that you are not obligated to do or refraining from doing something that you have a legal right to do.
 Consideration must be mutual.
 This generally requires each party to give up something as such, a promise to provide a gift does not qualify as a valid contract even if it is in writing.
 Thus, if consideration is not mutual, the contact is not enforceable.

-Remedies for Breach of Contract in California
+Remedies for Breach of Employment Contract in Los Angeles

 - Consequential Damages: Money damages that will compensate the plaintiff for all reasonably foreseeable damages he/she has suffered as a result of the breach.

-- Special Damages: Money damages that will compensate the plaintiff for special, unique or non- foreseeable losses caused by the breach.
+- Special Damages: Money damages that will compensate the plaintiff for special, unique, or non- foreseeable losses caused by the breach.
 Special damages are recoverable only if the breaching party was adequately advised that in the event of the breach, the non-breaching party would suffer some particular types of damages.

 - Punitive Damages: Punitive damages are not available in breach of contract action.